VCE Food Studies Units 3 and 4

 - contributions to class discussions

-- develop of menus / recipes to meet a specific need
+- development of menus/recipes to meet a specific need

-- modify recipes to meet a certain need
+- modification of recipes to meet a certain need.

 What skills do you need?

 You will need to know how to read and produce a recipe and to perform basic food preparation skills.
 It would be great if you have had some cooking experience but if you haven’t it will not be a problem.

 You will need to be self-motivated, organised and enthusiastic.
 Sometimes you might need to find your own information and recipes to complete learning activities so you will need to have good research skills in order to find the information you need.

 What skills do you develop?